 Certified Veterinary Technicians

 Joellyn grew up in La Grande, OR.
 She went to Eastern Oregon University and received her Bachelor’s in Agricultural Business Management through OSU.
 While there, she was on the Collegiate Polo Team all 4 years.
 After graduating, Joellyn spent a year in Kentucky working on a thoroughbred horse farm and working at Hagyard Equine Medical Institute.
 These experiences spurred her into pursuing a degree in Veterinary Technology through Yakima Valley Community College.
 Joellyn joined the OTVC family in 2011.
-In her off time, Joellyn and her husband enjoy white water rafting, hunting, horseback riding, and volunteering at their church, They have a beautiful energetic and talkative son Wyatt and are expecting a new baby in April 2020.
+In her off time, Joellyn and her husband enjoy white water rafting, hunting, horseback riding, and volunteering at their church, They have a beautiful energetic and talkative son Wyatt and welcomed a new baby boy in April 2020.

 Jessica is from Wallowa county and her passion in the veterinary field began on the family farm where they raised pigs, cows and Clydesdales.
 Her family moved to Umatilla county when she was young while her mother pursued her nursing career.
 She started her veterinary career in Pendleton but found her “home” at OTVC.
 She is working hard on her Technician Certification and hopes to graduate from the program soon.
 In the clinic she is dubbed the “cat whisperer” as she has a unique way with some of our most timid feline patients.
 She enjoys spending time with her own cats (one plays fetch!), crafting, camping and spending time with friends and family.